-As long as sufficient resources are available, all patients requiring intensive care are admitted and treated according to established criteria.
-If an emergency situation occurs with a large number of seriously ill patients, rationing decisions will be necessary, placing considerable burdens on medical staff.
-This makes it all the more important that uniform criteria for intensive-care unit (ICU) admission and continued occupancy should be applied throughout Switzerland.
+As long as sufficient (human and material) resources are available, all patients requiring intensive care are admitted and treated according to established criteria.
+If an emergency arises in which large numbers of severely ill patients require ICU treatment – for example, during a pandemic or due to a natural hazard – rationing decisions will be necessary, placing considerable burdens on medical staff.
+This makes it all the more important that uniform criteria for ICU admission and continued occupancy should be applied throughout Switzerland.

 You can find all the medical-ethical guidelines published by the SAMS in the Publications menu.